 Docker: Implementation of a container which is portable using a concept of image

-Container: Group of processes contained in a isolated environment.
-Isolation provided by concepts like cgroups and namespaces.
+Container: Group of processes contained in an isolated environment.
+The isolation provided by concepts like groups and namespaces.

 Containers in Docker